AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

   Here is a visual description about how it goes on doing this, the combined model even aligns the generated words with features found in the images.

- ## SPEECH RECOGNITION WITH DEEP RECURRENT NEURAL NETWORKS

- Neural networks have a long history in speech recognition,usually in combination with hidden Markov models.
- Instead of combining RNNs with HMMs, it is possible to train RNNs ‘end-to-end’ for speech recognition.
-This approach exploits the larger state-space and richer dynamics of RNNs compared to HMMs, and avoids the problem of using potentially incorrect alignments as training targets.

 ## Backpropagation Through Time (BPTT)